hussainasghar/LDA-Scala-Spark/README.md

 # LDA-Scala-Spark
-Topic Modeling (LDA) in Apache Spark
+Topic Modeling (LDA) in Apache Spark using Scala.